AdilKhn/clojure-tdl/docs/reveal/tdl.md

 |--|
 BOTH!
-- If you are already doing TDD.<!-- .element: class="fragment" data-fragment-index="2" -->
+- If you are already doing TDD.<!-- .element: class="fragment" data-fragment-index="1" -->
-  - Apply what you know to learn a new language.<!-- .element: class="fragment" data-fragment-index="3" -->
+  - Apply what you know to learn a new language.<!-- .element: class="fragment" data-fragment-index="2" -->
-- If you are new to TDD.<!-- .element: class="fragment" data-fragment-index="4" -->
+- If you are new to TDD.<!-- .element: class="fragment" data-fragment-index="3" -->
-  - A sandbox to learn TDD on a language you are familiar with.<!-- .element: class="fragment" data-fragment-index="5" -->
+  - A sandbox to learn TDD on a language you are familiar with.<!-- .element: class="fragment" data-fragment-index="4" -->

 |--|
 Advantages
-- Practice Retrieval.
+- Practice Retrieval.<!-- .element: class="fragment" data-fragment-index="1" -->
-- Spacing Effect /Spaced Presentation.
+- Spacing Effect /Spaced Presentation.<!-- .element: class="fragment" data-fragment-index="2" -->
   - Write tests on language features.
-Comeback to them at a later time to reinforce.
+Comeback to them at a later time to reinforce.<!-- .element: class="fragment" data-fragment-index="3" -->
-- Develop patterns of learning over time.
+- Develop patterns of learning over time.<!-- .element: class="fragment" data-fragment-index="4" -->